MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: AC Fundamental

-1. The peak value of a sine wave is 200 V. Its average value is –
+1. The RMS value of a sine wave is 100 A. Its peak value is –

 2 / 20